MODM Clinical Database Management

 Marketing and Financial Analysis

-Classes with student interaction through content and examples provided.
+Courses that encourage student interaction through the content and examples provided.

 Specific questions on each of the topics covered.